 If you are a female and you are born on the 1st of September 1996, your full name according to that chart Choe jin-hui.
 And if you are a male and your birthday is on the same 1st of September 1996, your name would be Choe jin-hun, where Cheo is the surname and jin hun is the given name.

 It is a fun activity as there are many unique concepts in South Korea; this thing has added more beauty to Korean culture.
 There is another way of writing your name in Korean, and in that, you pick any Korean name that sounds identical to your actual name and then makes up your own from that name.

 Chinese characters play a great role in the Romanization of Korean names as these characters are expressed in many different ways and it has many spelling variations in English, such as ‘Lee,’ which can be written as Phee, Rhi, Ni, Ri, etc.

 So it is very convenient to write your name in Korean, you just need to write down naming conventions on a page, and use them depending on your need and finally, you will get your Korean name.

-Or to even more clear your concept you can just search for a lecture on the Korean language and select one that sounds good to you, the one which teaches to the beginners, and then grabs the concept.
+Or to even more clear your concept you can just search for a lecture on the Korean language and select one that sounds good to you, the one which teaches to beginners, and then grabs the concept.
 This would also really help.
-Moreover, Korean name generator is a cool thing to study as well.
+Moreover, a Korean name generator is a cool thing to study as well.

 Koreans also use their name in the westernized form and for that matter, they just reverse the arrangements of their name like Kim Min Su would be written as Min Su Kim which fits into western English naming conventions.

-Reference on the basis of people’s profession is also really common like “Kyuso” (teacher) etc. Many parents are addressed by their children’s names like Kim Min Su’s mother would be called “Minsu’s mum” which sounds really sweet.
+Reference on the basis of people’s profession is also really common like “Kyuso” (teacher) etc. Many parents are addressed by their children’s names Kim Min Su’s mother would be called “Minsu’s mum” which sounds really sweet.

 People who watch K-dramas have pretty much an idea about all of these addressing points.